ashpoolin/whalescale/doc/whalescale.md

 # WhaleScale
-An adaptation of Google's page rank algorithm for determining wallet prestige and importance within a cryptocurrency financial network.
+An adaptation of Google's PageRank algorithm for determining wallet prestige and importance within a cryptocurrency financial network.

 [gelato.sh](https://gelato.sh) / 2023-08-20 / v0.1.0